evkx/evkx.github.io/content/models/hyundai/kona/Kona_Standard_Range/_index.md

 ---
 title: Hyundai Kona Standard Range
 linktitle: "Kona Standard Range"
 description: "Hyundai Kona Standard Range is an all-electric crossover with a WLTP range of up to 377 km (234 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true